ABOUT

 Sádé Budhlall is an Indian Classical Odissi dance artist working at the intersection of performance and social transformation.

-At the core of her practice is the challenge to colonial frameworks that continue to shape artistic practices, systems, and spaces in post-colonial societies like Trinidad and Tobago.
+At the core of her practice is a sustained interrogation and agitation of colonial inheritances that continue to structure artistic practices, institutional systems, and cultural spaces in post-colonial contexts such as Trinidad and Tobago.

 EDUCATION: